NovaHorizonsDev/HGroups/README.md

-# HGroups Package v1.2: GetInfo Update
+# HGroups Package v1.3: Decade Update

-What is new in v1.2:
+What is new in v1.3:
 <br />
--new method added: .getInfo().
-This method allows a user to get information about class type, methods, and fields (public only) from an object.
-How it is typed, let x be the index of the object in the structure: value.getinfo(value.retirieve(x))  .
-This will print: Class type, all public method names (bulit-in and custom), and public fields.
+-A new class was added: The building of the Decade class [10 group].

 <br />
 <br />